poedenon/esphome-balboa-spa/README.md

 - Simple on/off switches
 - No state feedback
 - No multi-stage support
+- No temperature control

 **Our Implementation:**
 - **Button-based controls** with state cycling
 - **Visual state feedback** with color-coded dashboard cards
 - **Multi-stage support** for complex pump configurations
 - **Comprehensive monitoring** of all pump states
+- **Full temperature control** with climate integration

 #### **Why These Differences Matter**